 Given that they’re unlikely to have a high earning capacity, keeping up with all the costs of owning and driving a car can be a real struggle for young people, and that is without factoring in the significant cost of car insurance.

 Car insurance is vitally important, even for young drivers, so Canstar has prepared this guide on car insurance for P-platers, discussing how much it costs and how you can get a cheaper policy.

-The table below displays a snapshot of car insurance policies for young drivers on our website.
+The table below displays a snapshot of car insurance policies for young drivers on our website with links to providers websites.
 Although we don’t rate policies for P-platers specifically, this table shows results based on a male driver under the age of 25 in New South Wales, as under 25s often get the same treatment as P-platers when it comes to insurance.